SAP-samples/teched2023-XP264/exercises/ex0/README.md

 Following the blog to setup the SAP Cloud Identity Services Trail you did already establish the Trust configration in your BTP Trail Subaccount, which adds the TRIAL Identity Provider  for applications to enable users from your TRAIL Identity Provider to log on to applications consumed in this subaccount.

-## Level 2 Heading
+## Result of the preparation

-After completing these steps you will see under
+After completing these steps you will see in the BTP Cockpit under TRAIL HOME -> your initial subaccount (e.g. Trail Subaccount 1 ) -> Security -> Trust Configuration the following configuration with your Cusotm Identity Provider for Applications configured.

 1. Click here.
 <br>![](/exercises/ex0/images/00_00_0010.png)